geodynamics/pylith/docs/user/components/bc/DirichletTimeDependent.md

 To set multiple solution subfields on a boundary, use multiple Dirichlet boundary conditions.

 :::{seealso}
-See [`AuxSubfieldsTimeDependent` Component](AuxSubfieldsTimeDependent.md) for the functional form of the time depenence.
+See [`AuxSubfieldsTimeDependent` Component](AuxSubfieldsTimeDependent.md) for the functional form of the time dependence.
 :::

 Implements `BoundaryCondition`.